heretique/AtlasECS/Readme.md

+# Atlas ECS
-Entity Component System for Unity3D.
-Created as a hobby project.

-Inspired by [RobotArms](https://bitbucket.org/dkoontz/robotarms) and [Entitas](https://github.com/sschmid/Entitas-CSharp) component systems for Unity.
+Atlas is an Entity Component System for Unity3D.
+Created as a hobby project and greatly inspired by [RobotArms](https://bitbucket.org/dkoontz/robotarms) and [Entitas](https://github.com/sschmid/Entitas-CSharp) component systems for Unity.
+I took what I considered was best from them for my needs while trying to create a flexible new ECS.

+## Usage
 Import this folder directly into your Unity Project's Asset folder.
 Before using Atlas you need to make sure the correct Script Execution Order is in place and that the "*AtlasPool*" and "*AtlasRoot*" are attached to a persistent object inside your scene.
 ![script execution order](https://cloud.githubusercontent.com/assets/139596/12090499/33b85252-b2f8-11e5-86bc-62516fa3867c.png)